RudolfCardinal/whisker_starfeeder/README.rst

         is ever sent); could this be a PySide signals bug?
     -   Workaround is to verify type on receipt (and complain loudly if wrong but ignore/continue).
+-   BalanceController could send 'ICRNone', which is wrong; the frequency 10 Hz was offered in the dialogue, but should have been 12.
+Validity check added.